Remote / Work-from-Home Position: Rolling Start Dates, Full-time over Summer 2021, 3-4 Month Commitment, Unpaid Internship

 - In weekly team meetings, you will be guided by Bashpole employees who have from 10 to 20 years or more of relevant work experience.

 Network with Peers, Mentors, & More: Bashpole supports networking opportunities by helping you to learn how to effectively communicate with executives.
-Build lasting impressions and have direct interactions with executive directors in a wide range of nonprofit organizations varying by size, location, and mission.
+Build lasting impressions and have direct interactions with staff members and fellow interns who reside around the United States and the world.
+Interns often report being able to meet more people in our remote internships than they are able to meet in physical classrooms with the same number of people because of the ways we encourage and facilitate networking meetings.

 - Potentially, this high-powered networking could lead to future employment and business connections with nonprofit professionals long after your internship.